bahailu-abera/Tutor-and-Tutee-Connection-Platform/README.md

 2) Authentication and Profile

-    regarding authentication users (both tutor and tutee) will:
+    Regarding authentication, users (both tutor and tutee) will:

         sign up by filling the following form: [Full name, phone number, email, password, confirm Password]

         login using: [phone number or email, password]

         logout: from the button inside their profile.

-    regarding  profile : users will fill their profile at any time after signing up with the following information
+    Regarding  profile, users will fill their profile at any time after signing up with the following information:

         for tutor: [experts, availability time, location, testimonials from the tutee, payment rate, other analytic and basic information.]

         for tutee: [location, testimonials from the tutor, payment rate history, and other analytic and basic information.]

         and also users can delete their account from inside their profile.

 3) Authorization: